Distributed Stochastic Momentum Tracking with Local Updates: Achieving Optimal Communication and Iteration Complexities

 and

 \end{lemma}

 \begin{proof} See Appendix \ref{app:avg}. \end{proof}

-Lemma~\ref{lem:avg} shows that the averaged iterate $\bar{x}_t$ resembles the update rule of SGD with momentum (SGDM).
-This observation allows us to leverage established techniques from the SGDM literature, such as \cite{liu2020improved,qiu2024convergence}.
+Lemma~\ref{lem:avg} shows that the averaged iterate $\bar{x}_t$ follows an update rule resembling SGD with momentum (SGDM).
+This observation enables us to leverage established techniques from the SGDM literature, e.g., \cite{liu2020improved,qiu2024convergence}.
 Specifically, we introduce an auxiliary sequence $\crki{\bar{d}_t}$ to facilitate the analysis, defined as: